Plaza de toros de Las Palomas

-Plaza de toros de Las Palomas, officially Monumental Las Palomas, is a bullring in Algeciras at the southern end of Spain.
+Plaza de Toros de Las Palomas, officially Monumental Las Palomas, is a bullring in Algeciras at the southern end of Spain.
 The current building was built in 1969 and it can hold over 11,000 spectators.

 History

-Records of bullfights in Algeciras on an informal and irregular nature go back to 1765, but the first formal fight was in 1851 when a square was built that held 8,000 people.
+Records of bullfights in Algeciras on an informal and irregular nature go back to 1765, but the first formal fight was in 1851 when a ring was built that held 8,000 people.
 By 1866 this was considered inadequate and a group of people got together to buy the existing bullring and rebuild it.
 The new ring was ready by 1868 and it served well for a hundred years.
-However by 1969 the ring was again to small and because the town now surrounded it is could be not be expanded.
+However, by 1969 the ring was again too small and because the town now surrounded it could be not be expanded.
 A new bullring was built in 1969.

+The inaugural corrida on 14 June 1969 featured bullfighters Miguelín, Paquirri, and Ángel Teruel.

 Since then a grant of over 100,000 Euros has enabled a new classroom to be built for the bullfighting school.